JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 `com.intellij.database.dataSource.url.TypesRegistry.BaseTypeDescriptor` class moved to package `com.intellij.database.dataSource.url.ui`
 : UI extracted from `TypesRegistry` to `TypesRegistryUi`.
 Use `com.intellij.database.urlParamEditorProvider` extension point to register parameter descriptor, use `com.intellij.database.urlParamEditorUiProvider` extension point to register parameter editor descriptor.

+`com.intellij.database.datagrid.DataGrid.setAnonymousColumnName(String)` method removed
+: Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.setResultViewAdditionalRowsCount(int)` method removed
+: Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.setResultViewAllowMultilineColumnLabels(boolean)` method removed
+: Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.setResultViewPaintHorizontalLines(boolean)` method removed
+: Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.setResultViewShowRowNumbers(boolean)` method removed
+: Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.setResultViewTransparentHeaderBackground(boolean)` method removed
+: Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.setResultViewVisibleRowCount(int)` method removed
+: Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.countSortedColumns()` abstract method added : Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.getAppearance()` abstract method added : Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.getHoveredRowBackground()` abstract method added : Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.getStripeRowBackground()` abstract method added : Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

 ### JavaScript Debugger Plugin 2023.1

 `org.jetbrains.wip.WipVm.initDomains()` method return type changed from `void` to `org.jetbrains.concurrency.Promise<*>`